 Health Benefits of Decluttering

 The benefits of having an organized space extend far beyond general safety conditions.
-Those with less clutter enjoy many health benefits as well.
+Mental health experts and geriatric social workers concur that aging seniors with less clutter in their everyday lives enjoy many health benefits.

-One of the most noticeable differences you may experience after you de-clutter your living area is an improvement in your ability to concentrate.
+One of the most noticeable differences you may experience after you declutter your living area is an improvement in your ability to concentrate.
 Although you may not realize it, the items in your space are constantly competing for your attention.
 When you are in a cluttered environment, you are essentially forcing your brain to multitask by giving it extra stimuli to filter through as you try to focus on your task at hand.
-As soon as you de-clutter your space, you will likely notice an immediate increase in your productivity.
+As soon as you declutter your space, you will likely notice an immediate boost in your productivity.

-Many older adults experience an increase in sleep disturbances as they age.
+Many older adults experience a surge in sleep disturbances as they age.

 Another great reason for seniors to declutter their space is that it can positively impact the quantity and quality of their sleep.
 You are probably familiar with the feeling you have when you get into your bed after you just cleaned your room.
 You feel noticeably more relaxed and ready for bed than the previous days.